 Before purchasing a computer and laptop, you should always check the minimum system requirement in the DAW manual that you are going to use.
 Also, check the requirements for the VST instruments as they need huge processing power.
 If you missed checking for the VST instruments requirement, you can face in trouble somewhere between the recording session.

 Here are some examples of good latest configuration computers and laptops.

 2. DAW (Digital Audio Workstation)

-DAW or digital audio workstation is the software which makes it possible to record audio in the digital environment.
+DAW or digital audio workstation is the software that makes it possible to record audio in the digital environment.
 Just as in old days analog mixing boards were used in audio recording studios, you can say them the digital version of the system.
-DAW is the software which provides us the digital recording environment with the help of audio interface and other digital recording equipment.
+DAW is the software that provides us the digital recording environment with the help of audio interface and other digital recording equipment.

 Here are 2 guides that help you to choose the suitable DAW for your studio and of course your pocket.

 3. Audio Interface